tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 See also:
 - [Quality Control and Quality Assurance](../guide/users/index.md#21-quality-control-and-quality-assurance-non-normative) in the User's Guide.
-- [Single Record and MultiRecord Tests](../guide/bdqtest/index.md#35-single-record-and-multi-record-tests-non-normative) in the BDQ Tests: Concepts, Types, and Use document.
+- [Single Record and MultiRecord Tests](../guide/bdqtest/index.md#35-single-record-and-multi-record-tests-non-normative) in the BDQ Tests: Concepts and Use document.
 - [Data Quality Control and Data Quality Assurance](../guide/bdqffdq/index.md#221-data-quality-control-and-data-quality-assurance-non-normative) in the Fitness For Use Framework Ontology: Concepts and Use document.

 ### 8.1 MultiRecord Measures for Quality Control (non-normative)